Dark Tranquillity

-Dark Tranquillity is a Swedish melodic death metal band from Gothenburg, formed in 1989.
-They are considered one of the pioneering acts of the Gothenburg metal scene, which also includes bands such as At the Gates and In Flames.
-After a nearly three-decade long collaboration of four founding members frequent lineup changes between 2016 and 2021 have left only vocalist Mikael Stanne as an original member, together with long-time keyboardist Martin Brändström.
-The current lineup of the band consists of Stanne (vocals), Brandstrom (keyboards, electronics), Johan Reinholdz (lead guitar), Peter Lyse Karmak (rhythm guitar), Christian Jansson (bass), and Joakim Strandberg Nilsson (drums, percussion).
+Dark Tranquillity are a Swedish melodic death metal band from Gothenburg, formed in 1989.
+They are considered pioneers of the Gothenburg metal scene, which includes bands such as At the Gates and In Flames.
+After a nearly three-decade long collaboration of four founding members, frequent lineup changes between 2015-2021 have left vocalist Mikael Stanne as the only original member, together with long-time keyboardist Martin Brändström.
+The current lineup consists of Stanne (vocals), Brandstrom (keyboards, electronics), Johan Reinholdz (lead guitar), Peter Lyse Karmak (rhythm guitar), Christian Jansson (bass), and Joakim Strandberg Nilsson (drums).

 History

 Early years and Skydancer (1989–1993)

-Dark Tranquillity was formed in 1989 by guitarists Mikael Stanne and Niklas Sundin, vocalist Anders Fridén, drummer Anders Jivarp, and bassist Martin Henriksson, under the name Septic Broiler.
-In 1990, the band recorded a demo entitled Enfeebled Earth, and the band changed its name to Dark Tranquillity shortly after.
+Guitarists Mikael Stanne and Niklas Sundin, vocalist Anders Fridén, drummer Anders Jivarp, and bassist Martin Henriksson formed Dark Tranquillity in 1989 as Septic Broiler.
+In 1990, the band recorded the demo Enfeebled Earth.
+The band renamed to Dark Tranquillity shortly after.

-In August 1993, the band released their debut album Skydancer.
-Soon after, vocalist Anders Fridén left the band and joined fellow Gothenburg band, In Flames.
-Guitarist Mikael Stanne then assumed the position of lead vocalist, and Fredrik Johansson was recruited to take over second guitar duties.
+In August 1993, the band released their debut album, Skydancer.
+Soon after, vocalist Anders Fridén left the band and joined fellow Gothenburg band In Flames.
+Guitarist Mikael Stanne assumed the position of lead vocalist, and Fredrik Johansson was recruited to take over second guitar.

 The Gallery and The Mind's I (1994–1998)

-In 1994, Dark Tranquillity covered the song "My Friend of Misery" for the Metallica tribute album Metal Militia − A Tribute to Metallica.
+In 1994, Dark Tranquillity covered "My Friend of Misery" for the Metallica tribute album Metal Militia − A Tribute to Metallica.

-In 1995, the band released an EP, Of Chaos and Eternal Night, which was later followed by the release of their second studio album, The Gallery.
+In 1995, the band released the EP Of Chaos and Eternal Night, which was followed by the release of their second studio album, The Gallery.
 The Gallery has been referred to as a masterpiece from the era.

 Dark Tranquillity released their second EP, Enter Suicidal Angels, in November 1996.
-Their third album, The Mind's I, was released in April 1997, with the band continuing further with the sound conveyed on The Gallery.
+Their third album, The Mind's I, was released in April 1997, continuing further with the sound from The Gallery.